View on GitHub

 4. modular lists: lists of processes that can be used as building blocks to construct a more complex list

-5. pre-packaged lists: official modular lists shipped with Geant4
+5. reference lists: official modular lists shipped with Geant4

-7. factory: a Geant4 class that can be used to call pre-packaged lists by their names
+6. factory: a Geant4 class that can be used to call reference lists by their names

 How to choose a physics list

-GEARS uses G4PhysListFactory.cc to allow the user to select one from the pre-packaged lists by its name:
+GEARS uses G4PhysListFactory.cc to allow the user to select one from the reference lists using an environment variable PHYSLIST before the gears executable:

 Physics processes